Indonesian presidential vote highlights trade-offs between rapid growth and healthy environment - ExBulletin

 Economists say the country needs a more open business and investment environment to transform itself into a manufacturing hub for electric vehicle batteries and other competitive products.
 As electric vehicle batteries need more than nickel, Indonesia needs to engage with many countries, including those with internationally oriented auto industries, said Arianto Patunru, an economist at the Australian National University.

-The plan to move the capital has been slammed by environmentalists and indigenous communities who say the mammoth undertaking will degrade the environment, further reduce the habitats of endangered species such as orangutans and displace indigenous populations that rely land for their livelihood.
+The project to move the capital was castigated by environmentalists and indigenous communities who say the mammoth undertaking will degrade the environment, further reduce the habitats of endangered species such as orangutans, and displace indigenous people who depend on the land for their livelihoods.

 It is also a drain on national finances.